The Power of Diversity in the Future of Work

 While most organizations would say they value diversity, the problem, more often, is a combination of our neurological tendency to be biased toward the familiar, along with a lack of understanding about what can help facilitate the desired change.
 This is particularly problematic with important operational decisions like recruitment, hiring, project assignments and promotions.

-Now more than ever, with the coronavirus outbreak pushing companies across the globe to work remotely, to be an effective leader, it is essential to proactively engage with every member of your team and intentionally solicit varying perspectives
+Now more than ever, with companies across the globe working remotely, to be an effective leader, it is essential to proactively engage with every member of your team and intentionally solicit varying perspectives

 In can be particularly easy for alternate viewpoints to get lost in the noise when you are working and meeting virtually.
 Straightforward process changes like consistently sending meeting agendas ahead of time not only allows your team time to prepare, it also helps create an environment where feedback is welcomed.